HOLD: Eligibility and prioritisation

 Where can I search for properties?

 If you think HOLD or Shared Ownership could be the right paths to homeownership for you or your loved one, you can explore homes available through this affordable housing product via our property portal.
-Want to learn more about different buying options before searching for a property?
-Explore our housing guides for more information.
+Want to learn more before searching for a property?
+Explore our home-buying guides for more information.

 Specialist mortgage brokers